 Tory Todd Ferguson attacked a Dutch political opponent for having a political opinion

-Todd Ferguson highlighted SNP councillor Joy Brahim’s citizenship status in order to attack her political views, suggesting that Brahim was wrong to serve her community and have an opinion on Scottish independence because she is not a UK citizen.
+TODD FERGUSON was criticised by opposition councillors for a tweet which highlighted SNP councillor Joy Brahim’s citizenship status in order to attack her political views, seemingly suggesting that Brahim was wrong to serve her community and have an opinion on Scottish independence because she is not a UK citizen.

 In 2017, Ferguson was forced to apologise to Brahim for a similiar outburst.